sa0v/COVID/README.md

 # COVID

-This [RStudio](https://posit.co/products/open-source/rstudio/) project displays a plot containing:
+This [RStudio](https://posit.co/products/open-source/rstudio/) project displays provincial COVID-19 statistics in plot form, using a data set made publicly available by Health Canada.

-- the total number of cases of COVID-19 in the province of Newfoundland and Labrador,
-- the total number of deaths due to COVID-19 in the same province.
+The plot displays total case numbers and deaths due to COVID-19 over time for the province of Newfoundland and Labrador, though it can easily be adapted to display the same data for **any** Canadian province.

 ## License